mlafleur/mlafleur.github.io/_posts/2018/2018-02-21-microsoft-v2-endpoint-user-vs-admin.md

 background: '/img/train.jpg'
 ---

-_This is a continuation of my [Microsoft v2 Endpoint Primer][primer].
+_This is a continuation of my [Microsoft v2 Endpoint Series](#microsoft-v2-endpoint-series).
 If you haven't read this article yet, I highly recommend starting there.
 I will be glossing over several bits of configuration we previously covered._

 When it comes to selecting the scopes your application will be requesting from an API such as Microsoft Graph, it is worth considering how those scopes will impact your initial deployment and user experiences.